Quick, you were given a free ticket to do a Manila solo travel adventure.

 The main attraction of Rizal park is the monument of Rizal at the center.
 It’s a huge park mind you plenty of space to walk around.

 The park is also the usual chill out spot for families and for those who want to de-stress from the hustle and bustle of the city without spending too much.

 Rizal Park is located in Ermita Manila right across the National Museum

 Aside from Spanish Influence, Filipinos also have strong Chinese cultural influence.
-This influence can heavily be seen in Binondo Manila.
+This influence is definitely evident in the streets of Binondo Manila.